Mileage and Auto Audit Checklist: A Focused Guide for Taxpayers Facing IRS Vehicle Deduction Scrutiny

 Who This Checklist Applies To

-- You claimed business mileage deductions on Schedule C or Schedule 1
+● You claimed business mileage deductions on Schedule C or Schedule 1 of your federal tax return.

-- You own a business and deducted vehicle miles on your business return
+● You own a business and deducted vehicle miles as business expenses on your return.

-- You received an IRS audit notice questioning your mileage claims
+● You received an IRS audit notice that specifically questions or requests documentation for your mileage claims.

-- You are self-employed, a freelancer, or a small business owner using a personal vehicle
+● You are self-employed, a freelancer, or a small business owner who used a personal vehicle for work purposes and claimed related mileage deductions.

-- Your company owns the vehicle and tracks all mileage centrally
+● Your company owns the vehicle and tracks all mileage centrally through an employer-managed system.

-- Your audit concerns vehicle lease, purchase, or financing decisions rather than mileage
+● Your audit concerns vehicle lease, purchase, or financing decisions rather than the mileage deduction itself.

-- You are being audited solely for fuel, insurance, or repair expenses unrelated to mileage
+● You are being audited solely for fuel, insurance, or repair expenses that are unrelated to mileage calculations.

-- You did not claim any mileage deductions
+● You did not claim any mileage deductions on your return.

-- Your notice concerns vehicle depreciation or Section 179 deductions only
+● Your notice concerns vehicle depreciation or Section 179 deductions only and does not involve mileage reporting.

 What Matters Most in Mileage Audits